Why Incidents Fail to Trigger

 Email integration settings

-Then, emails with the subject line "PROBLEM" will not trigger incidents in PagerDuty because they are filtered out by your regex rules.
+Emails with the subject line "PROBLEM" do not trigger incidents in PagerDuty because they are filtered out by your regex rules.

 Email Management Rules Were Appending Triggers to Existing Incidents

-Email integration settings have email management rule settings, which are separate from email filters.
-While email filters determine which emails trigger incidents for your service, incident creation settings determine how emails create new incidents.
+Email integration settings include email management rule settings, which are separate from email filters.
+Email filters determine which emails trigger incidents for your service.
+Email management rules determine how emails create new incidents.

-If you have either of these two email management rules for your email integration service:
+If you have either of the following email management rules configured:

-...then, an incident was most likely appended to an existing incident, which could explain why a new incident was not created.
+...then an incident was most likely appended to an existing incident rather than creating a new one.
 When a trigger event is appended to an incident, it appears in the incident's timeline.
-Learn more about incident creation settings.
+Refer to Trigger and Resolve Alerts/Incidents for more information.

-If no one is on-call under a service's escalation policy, PagerDuty cannot assign a user to an incident, and it will not create a new incident.
+If no one is on-call under a service's escalation policy, PagerDuty cannot assign a user to an incident and does not create a new incident.

-For example, if your escalation policy only has the following schedule associated with it, where one user is on-call from 00:00 - 08:00, and if a trigger event comes in between 08:01 - 23:59, PagerDuty will not create an incident, as no one is on call during that time.
+For example, if your escalation policy only has a schedule where one user is on-call from 00:00–08:00, and a trigger event comes in between 08:01–23:59, PagerDuty does not create an incident because no one is on call during that time.

-To address this issue, check the Escalation Policy for your service and ensure someone is on-call when incidents are triggered.
+To address this issue, review the Escalation Policy for your service and ensure someone is on-call when incidents are triggered.